-At the time of publication of this management discussion and analysis, the global development of COVID-19 was rapidly evolving on a daily basis.
-The unprecedented nature and heightened uncertainty of the situation means that the extent and impact of the risks posed to Aldebaran by COVID-19 and other epidemics/pandemics/endemic diseases cannot be fully known, quantified, or predicted with any certainty.
+As at the date of this MD&A, the global development of COVID-19 was continuing to rapidly evolve on a daily basis.
+The extent and impact of the risks posed to Aldebaran by COVID-19 and other epidemics/pandemics/endemic diseases cannot be fully known, quantified, or predicted with any certainty.
 Global phenomena such as COVID-19 increase the risk of significant labour force disruption (including the supply of labour or site/country access) and the potential loss (permanent/temporary) of personnel.
 Our operations are located in remote locations and represent concentrations of personnel working and sometimes residing in close proximity to one another.
 COVID-19 has the potential to spread rapidly and place the Company's workforce at risk.
 As a Company, where practicably possible, steps are being continually assessed and implemented, as appropriate, to both protect employees and mitigate risks to operations from these threats and impacts, but there can be no assurance as to the level of impact the pandemic will have.